Delta 11 THC is a recently commercialized form of THC that is typically found in the body after consumption of Delta 8 or Delta 9 products.

 An early study compared the effects of THC and 11-hydroxy-THC.
 The researchers found that when volunteers were given equivalent one-milligram doses intravenously of either compound, 11-hydroxy-THC resulted in a faster onset and a more intense psychoactive experience than THC.

 Moreover, it’s been estimated that the body’s first-pass metabolism produces far more 11-hydroxy-THC after oral administration than when cannabis is inhaled.
 This may explain why cannabis edibles can feel more potent and more psychoactive than an equivalent dose that’s been inhaled.

 Research is limited but seems to suggest that Delta 11 THC mimics the effects of Delta 9 THC and maybe 2-3 times more potent when consumed orally.

 The Benefits of 11-Hydroxy-THC

-While there hasn’t been nearly enough research on the specific medical effects of 11-hydroxy-THC, there are benefits to taking edibles that keep patients coming back to them and to 11-hydroxy-THC.
+While there hasn’t been nearly enough research on the specific medical effects of 11-hydroxy-THC, there are benefits to taking edibles that keep patients returning to them and to 11-hydroxy-THC.
 So, what makes this method different from the rest?

 Hemp edibles last longer: For one thing, edibles have longer-lasting effects.
 While they take longer to start working—typically 60–120 minutes as opposed to 10–15 minutes with smoking—they can last much longer.
-A cannabis edible high usually lasts six to eight hours, while the high from smoking only lasts around two or three hours.
-For patients with medical conditions like chronic pain, anxiety or depression, it can be especially helpful to have a long- lasting medicine that doesn’t require medicating over and over again throughout the day.
+A cannabis edible high usually lasts six to eight hours, while the high from smoking only last around two or three hours.
+For patients with medical conditions like chronic pain, anxiety, or depression, it can be especially helpful to have a long-lasting medicine that doesn’t require medicating over and over again throughout the day.